Free expat tax extension icon

 Dutch healthcare & insurance: what US expats must know

 The Dutch healthcare system offers top-tier, universal coverage.
 All residents – including expats – must purchase basic insurance, averaging €156/month in 2025.
-Register with a local GP and use a GP post for after-hours care.
+Register with a local GP and use a GP post for after – hours care.

 Expats must secure health insurance within four months of arriving in the Netherlands or risk fines.
 Coverage is handled by private providers, but the state ensures a standardized baseline for all.
-You can customize your plan by purchasing supplemental insurance for services not covered by the basic package like adult dental care, physiotherapy, or alternative treatments.
+You can customize your plan by purchasing supplemental insurance for services not covered by the basic package, like adult dental care, physiotherapy, or alternative treatments.
 For a deeper look into how Dutch insurance works, visit SKGZ’s English portal.

 If you live in Amsterdam, Amsterdam UMC (a merger of AMC and VUmc) is the city's top medical hub.
-In Utrecht, University Medical Center provides leading care, particularly in cardiology and oncology.
+In Utrecht, the University Medical Center provides leading care, particularly in cardiology and oncology.
 Rotterdam is home to Erasmus MC, one of the country’s largest and most advanced hospitals.
-These institutions are renowned for their innovative care, modern facilities, and international patient services, making them trusted names for both Dutch locals and American expats.

-Schooling in the Netherlands for US expats
+Schooling in NL for US expats

 Moving to the Netherlands from the US with children?
-High-quality education is available, but choosing between public and international schools– and understanding how to enroll– can shape your family’s expat journey.
+High–quality education is available, but choosing between public and international schools – and understanding how to enroll – can shape your family’s expat journey.

 • Public schools are free and open to expats, with Dutch as the main language; some offer bilingual programs.
 Parental contributions are typically under €100/year.

 • International schools offer IB, British, or American curricula, with full English instruction.
-Tuition ranges from €24K - €33K/year in Amsterdam, €4.6K - €6.6K in Utrecht, €17.5K - €24.4K in Rotterdam.
+Tuition ranges from €24K–€33K/year in Amsterdam, €4.6K–€6.6K in Utrecht, and €17.5K–€24.4K in Rotterdam.

 • Many international schools integrate Dutch language classes to help kids adjust culturally and socially.